kopiro/tommy/README.md

 - `--webserver` will spawn an HTTP webserver that access via `POST /` a request to run
 - `--port` is the webserver port (default: 80)

+### WARNING: Set `--dst` option to an empty directory.
+This directory should only be used by Tommy and could potentially delete all files in that directory if started with a weird configuration / corrupted database

 ## Configuration